Katipō: Reproduction

-The male wanders as an adult and in August or September goes looking for the females' webs to mate.
-The male will enter the female's web and vibrate the silk as he approaches her.
+Once it becomes an adult, the male begins to search for a female with which to mate, possibly being guided by pheromones in female's silk.
+The male enters the female's web and gently vibrates the silk as he approaches her.
 The female is usually aggressive at first and will chase the male from the web.
 The courtship process consists of the male bobbing, plucking and tweaking the web along with periods of cautious approach and being chased by the female.
-Eventually, when she becomes docile and allows him to approach, the male will then approach the female as she hangs quietly upside down in the web.
-The male moves onto her ventral abdomen, tapping her rapidly until she moves to align his abdomen above hers.
-He then inserts his palps one at a time, leaving the female between each insertion.
+Eventually, she becomes docile and allows him to approach.
+The male moves to the underside of her abdomen, tapping her rapidly until their abdomens are aligned in the same direction.
+He then inserts his palps (appendages modified for reproduction) into the female's reproductive tract one at a time.
 Copulation occurs over 10 to 30 minutes.
 After mating, the male retreats to groom, which is performed by running his palps and legs through his fangs and wiping them over his body.
 The male is not eaten by the female unlike some other widow spiders.